cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

       openssl req -newkey rsa:2048 -nodes -keyout private.pem   -x509 -days 3650 -out certificate.pem
       ```

       **Note**: **openssl** can be opened directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
+Restart Creator after the configuration is complete.

 - **Custom npm folder path**